skippyr/river_dreams/README.md

 ## ❡ Contributing
 This project is open to review and possibly accept contributions in the form of bug reports and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/river_dreams/pulls) or via [e-mail](mailto:skippyr.developer@icloud.com).

+## ❡ Special Thanks
+Huge thanks to [unixorn](https://github.com/unixorn) who has seen potential in this software and considered it an awesome plugin.
+If you want to see other amazing creations made by other developers, not just including themes, remember to check out its [Awesome ZSH Plugins repository](https://github.com/unixorn/awesome-zsh-plugins).

 ## ❡ License
 This is free software licensed under the BSD-3-Clause License that comes WITH NO WARRANTY.
 Refer to the `LICENSE` file that comes in its source code for license and copyright details.